UniMath/agda-unimath/src/foundation/continuations.lagda.md

   A ↦ ((A → R) → R)
 ```

-define a monad on types.
+defines a monad on types.

 ## Definitions